 For finding events (if you configured the extension to extract detection events):

 Once the extension is installed and working, you can access and manage it in Dynatrace via the Extensions app.
-For details, see Extensions 2.0 concepts.
+For details, see About Extensions.

 With the ingested data, you can accomplish various use cases, such as